Providence Lane Homestead

 “We all want quiet.
 We all want beauty… We all need space.
 Unless we have it, we cannot reach that sense of quiet in which whispers of better things come to us gently.“Octavia Hill

-Welcome to the Providence Lane Homestead commons.
+Welcome to the Providence Lane Homestead Commons.
 I’m glad you’ve found your way here.

 Once upon a time, a commons was land held collectively by everyday people — a place to gather, tend, live and grow together.
 It was the heart of community and shared sufficiency.